denislavdenov/terraform-consul/README.md

 - [x] Update tests accordingly

+## v0.0.8

+- [x] Refactored code to use count

+- [x] Added example folder with tests inside the module repo instead of this

 ## other stuff
 - [ ] Create second datacenter with 3 more servers and 1 client